fplab/ui-for-pl/src/index.rst

 User Interfaces for Programming Languages
 =========================================================

-  **compendium**. *n*. a collection of concise but detailed information about a particular subject.

-This is an **online compendium** covering research into user interfaces for programming languages, broadly construed.
+This is an online compendium covering research into user interfaces for programming languages, broadly construed.
-Each topic on the left includes a brief overview followed by an **annotated bibliography**.
+Each section includes a brief overview followed by an **annotated bibliography**.
 The aim is to summarize, organize, and provide pointers into the literature for the benefit of researchers and designers working in this exciting and rapidly evolving field.

 Contributions
 -------------
-This compendium is very much a `living document <https://en.wikipedia.org/wiki/Living_document>`_ and community contributions of any size are encouraged!
+This compendium is very much an incomplete `living document <https://en.wikipedia.org/wiki/Living_document>`_ and community contributions of any size are encouraged!

 .. todo::
   The compendium includes **TODO items** in boxes like this one to help guide community contributions.